andreterceiro/dio-mobile-meu-tudo--working-with-stack-navigation-in-react-native/README.md

 As you can see in [this repository](https://github.com/andreterceiro/dio-mobile-meu-tudo--navigation-on-react-native), teacher  said that we already installed some dependencies.
 The React Navigator do not install all things in one way, you have to install an additional part.

-The command to install stack navigation is:
+The command to install stack navigation is (as you can see [in the documentation](http://reactnavigation.org)):

 ```
 npm install @react-navigation/stack